Three dead in attacks against Ebola response centers in Congo

 GOMA, Democratic Republic of Congo (Reuters) - Three health workers were killed and several injured in attacks against two Ebola response centers in eastern Congo early on Thursday, authorities and health services said.

-Violence and unrest have severely hampered efforts to contain the second worst Ebola epidemic on record, which has killed 2,199 people since the outbreak was announced in August 2018.
+Violence and unrest have severely hampered efforts to contain the second worst Ebola epidemic on record, which has killed 2,199 people since it was announced in August 2018.

-A local militia known as Mai Mai has repeatedly attacked health facilities because they believe Ebola does not exist, and that the response is a plot to eliminate the local population.
+Militias known as Mai Mai and local residents have attacked health facilities, sometimes because they believe Ebola does not exist, in other cases because of resentment that they have not benefited from the influx of donor funding.

-The Mai Mai simultaneously attacked Ebola treatment centers in Mangina in North Kivu and Byakoto in Ituri, said Jean-Jacques Muyembe, head of the Ebola response for the Democratic Republic of Congo.
+Mai Mai fighters simultaneously attacked Ebola centers in Mangina in North Kivu and Byakoto in Ituri, said Jean-Jacques Muyembe, head of the Ebola response for the Democratic Republic of Congo.

 “It is a blow to the Ebola response because we were eradicating the disease.
 These attacks are challenging the efforts to date,” Muyembe said.

 Police said the three dead were World Health Organization (WHO) workers.
+The WHO were not yet able to confirm if their staff were killed, and said the locations attacked were not hospitals or treatment centers.

+“This is the first time we have had an actual attack on our bases,” Margaret Harris, a WHO spokeswoman, told Reuters.

+“We’ve seen it time and time again that we have the number of cases declining, and then you have an episode of violence where activities cannot continue at full strength for a few days and you see a rise in cases, so it’s a major setback.”

 New infections have been on the decline since August, with just 70 cases identified in all of October, medical charity Medecins Sans Frontieres said on Monday.

+This week at least four people were also killed during protests fueled by anger at the perceived failure of the army and U.N. peacekeepers to protect civilians from the Islamist Allied Democratic Forces (ADF).

+As a result, the WHO and the U.N.
+Children’s Fund (UNICEF) on Tuesday evacuated dozens of their staff working on the Ebola epidemic from the town of Beni.

-Reporting by Fiston Mahamba; Writing by Hereward Holland; Editing by Juliette Jabkhiro and Gareth Jones
+Reporting by Fiston Mahamba and Hereward Holland; Writing by Hereward Holland; Editing by Juliette Jabkhiro, Gareth Jones and Giles Elgood